centos-sig-configmanagement/documentation/source/testing.md

     Also, it makes it clear that the package is made out of a pull request and is not a final rpm.

-1. We make a candidate build -- identified by the Jenkins job numer and pull request id.
+1. We make a candidate build -- identified by the Jenkins job number and pull request id.

     The candidate build has several advantages: